Houston Sexual Performance by a Child Defense Attorneys

 With our extensive knowledge of Texas law and a dedicated approach to each case, we meticulously investigate every detail to ensure a fair and just outcome.
 We are here to provide you with the robust defense you deserve, standing by your side every step of the way.
 If you or a loved one is facing such charges, trust Scheiner Law Group to fight vigorously for your rights and work tirelessly to restore your good name.

-In addition to cases involving sexual performance by a child we also handle many cases having to do with sex crimes with minors in Houston, Texas, such as false pedophile charges, indecency with a child by contact, child pornography possession, child pornography promotion, online solicitation of a minor, and more.
+In addition to cases involving sexual performance by a child we also handle many cases having to do with sex crimes with minors in Houston, Texas, such as continuous sexual abuse of a young child or children, false pedophile charges, indecency with a child by contact, child pornography possession, child pornography promotion, online solicitation of a minor, and more.